 The identity features a strong and confident wordmark designed to complement content that is powerful, risky, interesting and provocative.
 The logo is set in the versatile geometric sans Cy (by Supertype).
 A rectangular “O” suggests the shape of a book or page, or a doorway or window.
 The left alignment of the logo speaks to clarity and simplicity, and nicely stacks the letters “RGB” while lining up the two circular “O”s as well.

 The logotype is accompanied by a graphic symbol formed of the reversed counters of each “O,” a simple and scalable icon that will be highly recognizable on book spines.

-Project team: Emily Oberman, Mira Khandpur, Laura Berglund, Anastacia Kharchenko, Lisa Grant
+Project team: Emily Oberman, Mira Khandpur, Laura Berglund, Anastasia Kharchenko, Lisa Grant